 Ads work very similarly for geofencing — except the ads become available when a potential customer physically crosses into one of the geofences.

-You know you’re one of the only seafood restaurants in the area, and you want to target the keyword “crab legs” in your ads.
+You know you’re one of the few seafood restaurants in the area, and you want to target the keyword “crab legs” in your ads.

 Your restaurant uses geofencing technology to place a box around a three-block radius in every direction from your location.
 This means that your ads are served to patrons who search for keywords that you target while they’re in your vicinity.